-32. Monies of the Provincial Fund and monies held under Section 60 shall only be invested with bankss or in Solomon Island Government securities.
+32. Monies of the Provincial Fund and monies held under Section 60 shall only be invested with banks or in Solomon Island Government securities.

-Use of Bank Accounts

-33. The use of a Provincial Government bank account for other than official transactions is prohibited.
+Use of Bank Accounts The use of a Provincial Government bank account for other than official transactions is prohibited.
 In no circumstances may Provincial Government money be lodged in a private bank account or any private money lodged in a Provincial Government bank account.

-Signature for Withdrawals from Provincial Government Bank Accounts
+Signatures for Withdrawals from Provincial Government Bank Accounts

-34. (1) The Accountable Officer will decide on cheque signatories but, in all cases, cheques must include the signatures of both the Provincial Secretary and the Provincial Treasurer or his or her authorised deputies.

-- (2) The Accountable Officer may resolve that in addition to the above two signatories withdrawals over a specified sum must be signed by a third signatory (such as Chairman of the Accounts Committee). - (3) Immediately upon a signatory to a provincial bank account ceasing to be a provincial employee the Accountable Officer will contact the relevant financial institution/s to instruct them to remove that person from the authorised signature list and replace them with an alterative signatory. - 35.
-(1) Under no circumstances are blank cheques to be signed by any signatory to the Provincial bank account/s until such time as a completed payment voucher is presented to support the drawing of the cheque.
+- (1) The Accounting Officer will decide on cheque signatories but, in all cases, cheques must include the signatures of both the Provincial Secretary and the Provincial Treasurer or his or her authorised deputies. - (2) The Accounting Officer may resolve that in addition to the above two signatories withdrawals over a specified sum must be signed by a third signatory (such as Chairman of the Accounts Committee). - (3) Immediately upon a signatory to a provincial bank account ceasing to be a provincial employee the Accounting Officer will contact the relevant financial institution/s to instruct them to remove that person from the authorised signature list and replace them with an alternative signatory.

+35. (1) Under no circumstances are blank cheques to be signed by any signatory to the Provincial bank account/s until such time as a completed payment voucher is presented to support the drawing of the cheque.

-Prohibition on the Signing of Blank and Post-Dated Cheques
+Prohibition of the Signing of Blank and Post-Dated Cheques